willywax/Automart-GraphQL/README.md

 Auto Mart, users can sell their cars or buy from trusted dealerships or private sellers

 ---
+## Project Planning and Stories
+    The project and user features where created using a tool called Pivotal Tracker and the dashboard can be accessed via [Automart Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2346911)
 ## Requirements

 For development, you will only need Node.js and a node global package, npm, installed in your environement